 They stated that if annual GDP growth stays below 3% over 2019 and it’s clear growth is not picking up as expected, “the OCR would need to be reduced by around 100 basis points” by mid-2020.

-Then from an OCR of 0.75% it is not a massive leap to get to a negative interest rates or even quantitative easing scenario.
-This is one of the “what if” scenarios, reserve bank governor Adrian Orr outlined to MPs in in the Finance and Expenditure Select Committee on last Thursday.
+Then from an OCR of 0.75% it is not a massive leap to get to a negative interest rate or even quantitative easing scenario.
+This is one of the “what if” scenarios, reserve bank governor Adrian Orr outlined to MPs in in the Finance and Expenditure Select Committee in August 2018.